huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Clients and servers that keep idle connections open MUST be robust to termination of idle connection by either party.
 As with current DNS over TCP, DNS servers MAY close the connection at any time (perhaps due to resource constraints).
-As with current DNS over TCP, clients MUST handle abrupt closes and be prepared to reestablish connections and/or retry queries.
+As with current DNS/TCP, clients MUST handle abrupt closes and be prepared to reestablish connections and/or retry queries.

 ### Idle Timeouts

 Proper management of established and idle connections is important to the healthy operation of a DNS server.
-An implementation of DNS over QUIC SHOULD follow best practices for DNS over TCP, as described in [@?RFC7766].
+An implementation of DNS/QUIC SHOULD follow best practices for DNS/TCP, as described in [@?RFC7766].
 Failure to do so may lead to resource exhaustion and denial of service.